Byterset/n64brew/README.md

 - open blender (or use `./blender.sh` to see console output)
 - in the blender text editor editor, open and run export_positions.py then open and run export_collision_mesh.py
 - see header files are created
+- this script is run automatically when running `make`.
+So after updating a .blend file the headers should be rebuilt automatically. (given the .blend file for the level is in `./assets/levels/*`)